Creating an account

 This means that you should create new projects and forms and submit data to the Ona account that is upgraded because the expanded account limits are applied to the account that is upgraded and not to the individual collaborator accounts that are added to projects.

-To make sure you are creating projects in the account that is upgraded, select the upgraded account name in the dropdown when creating a new project.
+To make sure you are creating projects in the account that is upgraded, select the upgraded account name in the drop-down menu when creating a new project.
 See the screenshot below.
-All accounts that you have permission to create a new project in are listed in the dropdown.
+All accounts that you have permission to create a new project in will be listed in the drop-down.

 For existing projects, you can check the account avatar and username shown on the project page, which indicates the account that owns the project.

-Once you’ve identified an appropriate plan for your Ona account and you are ready to pay, there are a number of ways to pay for the account upgrade.
+Once you have identified an appropriate plan for your Ona account and you are ready to pay, there are several ways to pay for the account upgrade.